CalvinTheRed/RPGL/README.md

   `tags` is an array of tags which describe the Subevent.

-  `tag` is the tag to be added to the origin item.
+  `tag` is the tag to be removed from the origin item.

   Conditions: